Filmfare Award for Best Choreography

-The Filmfare Best Choreography Award is given by the Filmfare magazine as part of its annual Filmfare Awards for Hindi films.
+The Filmfare Award For Best Choreography is given by the Filmfare magazine as part of its annual Filmfare Awards for Hindi films.

 Although the awards started in 1954, the best choreography category did not start until 1989.

 Saroj Khan with 8 wins holds the record of most awards in this category, followed by Farah Khan with 7 wins.
-Saroj Khan holds the record of being the first recipient of this award in 1989, when the Filmfare Best Choreography Award was started.
+Saroj Khan holds the record of being the first recipient of this award in 1989, when the Filmfare Award for Best Choreography was started.

-Saroj Khan also holds the record of winning the award consecutively for 3 years making a hat trick at the Filmfare Awards in 1989,1990,1991.
+Saroj Khan also holds the record of winning the award consecutively for 3 years making a hattrick at the Filmfare Awards in 1989, 1990 and 1991.

+Madhuri Dixit has performed to 5 winning songs.
+Deepika Padukone, Alia Bhatt and Hrithik Roshan have performed to 4 winning songs each.
+Aishwarya Rai has performed to 3 winning songs.
+Katrina Kaif has performed to 2 winning songs.

+Multiple wins

+The following individuals have received two or more Best Choreography awards:

 Awards

 Here is a list of the award winners and the films for which they won.